Pig Lifespan: Factors That Shorten Your Pigs Life Expectancy

 Pig Digestive Disorders Affect Pet Pig’s Life Expectancy

 A pig is nature’s version of a vacuum cleaner, but that doesn’t help them live longer.
 They will eat anything.
 However, the problem is that pigs are not meant to eat everything.
-While it may seem suitable for pigs, some food can cause stomach upset and lead to digestive issues.

 Pigs will eat almost anything, even if it’s not good for them.

 Pigs will eat foods that decrease their health and lower their longevity.
 A pig’s omnivorous diet can expose them to intestinal bacteria that could be harmful and lead to inflammation of the gut.
-This can shorten the pig’s lifespan as indigestion will require treatment with antibiotics and anti-inflammatory medication if needed.
-If your pig has managed to swallow something too large to pass through the digestive tract, this can lead to gastric obstruction or a ruptured intestine, proving fatal.

 Common pig digestive diseases.